-Resource portal for engineering design and construction, ADA, computer aided drafting (CAD), land survey, major structures, specifications & standard drawings.
+Portland Bureau of Transportation (PBOT) resource portal for engineering design and construction, ADA, computer aided drafting (CAD), land survey, major structures, specifications, and standard drawings.

-Promotes healthy active living through a series of free events opening the city's largest public space - its streets - to walk, bike, roll, and discover active transportation.
-Presented by Kaiser Permanente.
-To see what we have in store for 2021, check out our Online Programming Page and Events!
+Sunday Parkways Presented by Kaiser Permanente promotes healthy active living through a series of free events opening the city's largest public space - its streets - to walk, bike, roll, and discover active transportation.
+Program run by the Portland Bureau of Transportation (PBOT).

-Permitting process for public infrastructure improvements triggered by private development projects.
+Find information from City of Portland infrastructure bureaus regarding permitting and construction for public infrastructure improvements triggered by private development projects.

 Through the Rose Lane Project, the Portland Bureau of Transportation (PBOT) is giving buses and streetcars priority on the road, helping more Portlanders get where they need to go more reliably and quickly.